Brookies are a fun combination of two classic treats in one. It’s a dessert bar made with a chocolate chip cookie layer over a brownie layer.

 - For the cookie batter: Rinse out the mixing bowl (or use a clean one) and add the butter, sugar, brown sugar, and mix until light and fluffy.
 This should take 1-2 minutes.

-- Add the egg, vanilla, baking soda and salt and mix until just incorporated.
+- Add the egg, vanilla, baking powder, baking soda and salt and mix until just incorporated.

 - Add the flour and chocolate chips and stir well to combine.

-- Drop the cookie batter over the brownie batter in tablespoon sizes spread out across the pan.
+- Drop chunks of cookie dough over the brownie batter in tablespoon sizes spread out across the pan.
 Gently spread the batter with an offset spatula.

 If you notice the top of the batter browning too quickly, you may need to cover the pan with foil halfway through the baking or toward the end of baking.
 This may especially be the case if you are using a glass baking dish.